thinking-machines-lab/tinker-quickstart/README.md

 ### Authenticate

-If you are running on a dev node, you will be autheticated automatically.
+If you are running on a dev node, you will be autheticated automatically via environment variables on the dev node.

 If you are running this on your own machine, you will need to first ask to be invited to the TML Onboarding organization in Tinker.

-Then, to authenticate via the Tinker CLI, run:
+Then, authenticate via the Tinker CLI, run:

 ```bash
 uv run tinker auth login